oscarmonllor99/pyHALMA/README.md

 * Specify the most suitable options in pyHALMA.dat and other necessary parameters, like the path to "masclet_framework".

 * Call ./run.sh with your desired options.

+* Output is written in a "pyHALMA_output" folder which is created inside your "simu_masclet" directory.